viamrobotics/docs/docs/appendix/troubleshooting.md

   It should be listed as `active (running)`.

   - If it is listed as `stopped` or `failed`, you can try restarting it with `sudo systemctl start viam-server`.
-  - If the command returns the message `Unit viam-server.service could not be found`, be sure you have followed the [installation instructions for your board](/get-started/installation/#prepare-your-board), and then followed the instructions on the **Setup** tab on the Viam app.
+  - If the command returns the message `Unit viam-server.service could not be found`, be sure you have followed the [installation instructions for your board](/get-started/installation/#prepare-your-board), and then followed the {{< glossary_tooltip term_id="setup" text="setup instructions" >}}.

   - If none of the above succeed in getting `viam-server` up and running, check the logs on your board for any pertinent error messages.
     Depending on your board's specific Linux OS, you might use a command similar to the following to show the 50 most recent log messages from `viam-server`.
 Run this command from within an `ssh` session to the board: